NewtonRonit883/task_240883/README.md

 ### Contribution
 I made the code and the logic behind all animations, UI, player movements.
-I made the story for the game.
+I made the pausemenu (in both levels) I made the story for the game.

 ###Controls
 > **"A"** = move left